 Paying for transportation upfront is too expensive.
 If you apply as a student, you get 30% off weekly and monthly deals.
 Avoid traveling in peak hours to save a couple of pennies as well.

 If you’re not a big fan of taking a bus, you can choose to cycle to your university.
 Even if you don’t invest in a bike yourself, you can rent a Santander Cycle for £2 per day.

 Sure, you can only ride it for half an hour at a time, but £2 is cheaper than a £4.50 daily bus fare.
 If you want to be frugal, don’t take a Santander Cycle for more than 30 minutes at a time, however.
 If you have to ride for more than an hour to a place, it may be a better idea to use public transportation.

 Choose Between Cheap Accommodation and Cooking

-Obviously, there are kitchens in the dorms but if you’ve lived in one before you know it’s not that easy to use them.
+Obviously, there are kitchens in the dorms or in your student housing in London, but if you’ve lived in one before you know it’s not that easy to use them.
 Depending on your university, this small kitchen may have to be booked in advance.

 Don’t get frightened by the prices in London, however.
-While renting a studio will cost you a fortune, there are a lot of cheaper options for students.
+While renting a studio will cost you a fortune, there is a lot of cheaper student accommodation in London options.
 Check with your university, and it may turn out you’ll only have to pay £20 more for a room with a kitchen a week.